warchimede/notebook/2021-07-05-how-to-re-sign-xcarchive-export-ipa.md

 Here is a step-by-step guide explaining how I proceed. 🤓

+> Suggestions are welcome and greatly appreciated, hit me up on [Twitter](https://twitter.com/warchimede). 🐥

 ## 0️⃣ Extract the `.app` from the `.xcarchive`

 All the necessary work will be done with or within the `.app`, thus it is easier to create a working directory and extract it there right away: